Harvest Now, Decrypt Later

 Childhood gathers symbols before interpretation.

-It receives rhythms before doctrine.
+It receives rhythm before doctrine.

 It absorbs tone before philosophy.